dmoini/cmsi488-language-translation-and-implementation/README.md

-# cmsi488
+# CMSI 488: Language Translation and Implementation
-Assignments from CMSI 488: Language Translation and Implementation course at Loyola Marymount University
+Assignments from CMSI 488: Language Translation and Implementation course at Loyola Marymount University.